twisted/pydoctor/README.rst

 * Hide sidebar element title when all items under it are private.
 * Allow suppressing the footer's buildtime altogether with option ``--buildtime=no``.
 * Add project version on each HTML page.
-* When an  intersphinx inventory file fails to read, do not print the whole stack trace by default.
+* When an  intersphinx inventory file fails to read, exit with code 2 and do not print the whole stack trace by default.
   The -v flag will log exceptions' tracebacks.

 pydoctor 25.10.1